 India’s power sector is one of the most diversified in the world.
 Sources of power generation range from conventional sources such as coal, lignite, natural gas, oil, hydro and nuclear power to viable non-conventional sources such as wind, solar, and agricultural and domestic waste.
 Electricity demand in the country has increased rapidly and is expected to rise further in the years to come.
 In order to meet the increasing demand for electricity in the country, massive addition to the installed generating capacity is required.

-India ranks third, just behind US and China, among 40 countries# with renewable energy focus, on back of strong focus by the government on promoting renewable energy and implementation of projects in a time bound manner.
+India ranks third among 40 countries in EY’s Renewable Energy Country Attractiveness Index, on back of strong focus by the government on promoting renewable energy and implementation of projects in a time bound manner.

 Indian power sector is undergoing a significant change that has redefined the industry outlook.
 Sustained economic growth continues to drive electricity demand in India.
 The Government of India’s focus on attaining ‘Power for all’ has accelerated capacity addition in the country.
 At the same time, the competitive intensity is increasing at both the market and supply sides (fuel, logistics, finances, and manpower).

 Total installed capacity of power stations in India stood at 315,426.32 Megawatt (MW) as of February 28, 2017.